rspec/rspec-dev/README.markdown

 command from the root of the repository you're working on. i.e. if you're working on rspec-core, cd to the rspec-core directory.
 Don't try to run specs from the rspec-dev directory, or you'll see `LoadError`s.

+## Errors in Windows setup

+If you get a SSL error in Windows, you can follow the instructions on this [link](https://gist.github.com/luislavena/f064211759ee0f806c88) to fix it.
+If you get this error "Gem::InstallError: The 'redcarpet' native gem requires installed build tools", download the development kit from [http://rubyinstaller.org/downloads].
+You can follow the installation instructions [here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).

 ## different problem?